dgerabagi/data-curation-environment/flattened_repo.md

     *   `ClientToServerChannel.RequestGitRestore`: No payload.
     *   `ClientToServerChannel.RequestGitStatus`: No payload.
     *   `ServerToClientChannel.SendGitStatus`: Payload `{ isClean: boolean }`.
-    *   **New:** `ServerToClientChannel.NotifyGitOperationResult`: Payload `{ success: boolean; message: string; }`.
+    *   `ServerToClientChannel.NotifyGitOperationResult`: Payload `{ success: boolean; message: string; }`.
 This channel is critical for the backend to provide explicit feedback to the frontend's workflow state machine.

 2.  **Backend (New `GitService` - See `A73`):**
     *   A new `GitService` will encapsulate all Git command logic.